Do you know your LGBTQ history?

 Updated: Mar 26

-As a counsellor working in the LGBTQ community, it’s so important we think about LGBTQ history.
-The timeline below shows a very brief whistle stop account of some of the key points in LGBTQ history.
+As a counsellors working in the LGBTQ community, it’s so important we think about LGBTQ history.
+The timeline below shows a very brief whistle-stop account of some of the key points in LGBTQ history.

-Whilst reading the list, think about what age each of your LGBTQ clients would have been in each year and consider how each laws might have affected each them.
+Whilst reading the list, think about what age each of your LGBTQ clients would have been in each year and consider how the laws might have affected each them.

 Try to step into the frame of your clients and imagine how it might feel to have been gay at a time when it was a criminal offence to have sex with another man.